ucalgary-ilab/ilab-website/README.md

 You don't need to do this process, but if you're interested, here is the process.

+Note: worked with Node v16, but got error with Node v18. (should be fixed in the future)

 ```shell
 git clone git@github.com:ucalgary-ilab/ilab-website.git
 cd ilab-website